robinssq/api-docs/docs/tagmerchant.rst

               var a = document.getElementsByTagName("script")[0];
               a.parentNode.insertBefore(b, a);
           } catch (e) {}
-      }("ACCOUNT NAME"));
+      }("accountname"));
   </script>
   <!-- End Narrativ Jstag -->

 Google Tag Manager Walkthrough
 ------------------------------

-Below are instructions for implementing the Narrativ pixel using a "Custom HTML" tag in Google Tag Manager.
-Start by navigating to your Google Tag Manager Dashboard.
+The instructions below are for implementing the Narrativ pixel using a "Custom HTML" tag in Google Tag Manager Start by navigating to your Google Tag Manager Dashboard.

 - Select the "Tags" menu item from the menu on the left-hand side of the page.
-- Once in the "Tags" menu, select the "New" button to create a new tag.
+- Once on the "Tags" page, select the "New" button to create a new tag.
 - Select the "Tag Configuration" box to begin making a new pixel.

 .. image:: _static/pixel_implementation_screenshots/1_tap_configuration.png

 - Select the "Custom HTML" option to open a text field, and copy and paste the above code for the **Page View Tag**.
-Make sure you replace *"ACCOUNT NAME"* with your Narrativ account name.
+Make sure you replace *"accountname"* with your Narrativ account name.

 .. image:: _static/pixel_implementation_screenshots/2_choose_custom_html.png

 - Enter the code from the "Page View Tag" snippet (See the section before this).
-Replace the content of "BAMX_EVENT_DATA" with the relevant data from your data layer.
+Replace the content of ``BAMX_EVENT_DATA`` with the relevant data from your data layer.

 .. image:: _static/pixel_implementation_screenshots/3_enter_tag_html.png